 - Quick drying towels

-We’ve recently each been gifted these 3-in-1 jackets from Mountain Warehouse and they would have been perfect for Africa.
+These 3-in-1 jackets from Mountain Warehouse are perfect for Africa.
 It’s a 3-in-1 fleece and waterproof jacket, with detachable hood.
 The fleece on its own is perfect for those cool evenings, the waterproof jacket a necessity for those downpours in Tanzania, and combined, it is just what you need to keep warm on those freezing winter mornings in South Africa and Namibia (yes, it does actually get cold in winter!)

 Almost all swimming pools we came across were unheated and on the chilly side.
 We recommend packing wet-suits for the kids to keep them warm and in the pool longer.
 Remember to purchase on the small side as they work better with a tight fit.